 Nem Chua Yen Mac (Yen Mac fermented pork roll) has its name recognized for a long time ago.
 To make this dish, a secret recipe is required with a lot of effort and passion.
 The rolls are fresh, lightly sour, used with herbs and sauce.

 Ninh Binh is just south of Hanoi, just 90 kilometers away from the capital of Vietnam.
 This convenient location makes Ninh Binh the wonderful destination to visit within a day.
 You can possibly make a quick tour in north Vietnam from Hanoi to Ninh Binh and Ha Long for 4 days and 3 nights.

-You might find it an interesting experience when you have chance to compare the two world’s heritages Ha Long and Ninh Binh which is also called by the nickname ‘Ha Long Bay on Land”.
+You might find it an interesting experience when you have a chance to compare the two world’s heritage Ha Long and Ninh Binh which is also called by the nickname ‘Ha Long Bay on Land”.

 From Hanoi, getting to Ninh Binh is fairly easy with plenty of options for you:

 By train, you can reach Ninh Binh city with 3 southbound trains available which are SE5, SE7, SE19.